Rumors (Lindsay Lohan song)

-"Rumors" is a song by American actress and singer Lindsay Lohan from her debut studio album Speak (2004).
+"Rumors" is a song by American actress and singer-songwriter Lindsay Lohan from her debut studio album, Speak (2004).
 Originally titled "Just What It Is", the song was written and produced by Cory Rooney, while additional writing was done by Lohan, Taryll Jackson and T. J. Jackson.
-It was released as Lohan's debut single and lead single from Speak on September 27, 2004, by Casablanca Records.
-The song's lyrics allude to the constant paparazzi and media backlash regarding Lohan.
-Music critics reviews were mixed; with statements like "infectious" or "unnecessary".
+A dance-pop song, its lyrics allude to the constant paparazzi and media backlash regarding Lohan.
+"Rumors" was released as Lohan's debut single, and lead single from Speak, on September 27, 2004, by Casablanca Records.

-"Rumors" achieved moderate commercial success worldwide, reaching top 30 positions in Australia, Austria, Germany and Switzerland.
-In the United States, the single peaked at number six on the Billboard Bubbling Under Hot 100 Singles chart, but was certified Gold by the Recording Industry Association of America (RIAA) for shipping over 500,000 units.
+"Rumors" received generally mixed reviews from music critics; with statements like "infectious" or "unnecessary".
+Commercially, the song achieved moderate success worldwide, reaching top 30 positions in Australia, Austria, Germany and Switzerland.
+In the United States, it peaked at No. 6 on the Billboard Bubbling Under Hot 100 Singles chart and was certified Gold by the Recording Industry Association of America (RIAA).

-The accompanying music video for "Rumors" was directed by British director Jake Nava and featured Lohan attending a nightclub, playing around with the paparazzi.
-The video was nominated for Best Pop Video at the 2005 MTV Video Music Awards and reached the top position on MTV's Total Request Live.
-In 2014, Billboard ranked the song in its "Top 50 Forgotten Gems from the Now! series", which list songs from the series that were underrated at the time of their release.
+The accompanying music video for "Rumors" was directed by Jake Nava and depicts Lohan attending a nightclub, playing around with the paparazzi.
+It was nominated for Best Pop Video at the 2005 MTV Video Music Awards and reached the top position on MTV's Total Request Live.
+In 2014, Billboard ranked "Rumors" in its "Top 50 Forgotten Gems from the Now! series", which list songs from the series that were underrated at the time of their release.

 Background and composition

 "Rumors" was originally titled "Just What It Is".
-The song was written by Cory Rooney, Lohan, Taryll Jackson and T. J. Jackson.
+The song was written by Cory Rooney, Lindsay Lohan, Taryll Jackson and T. J. Jackson.
 It was also produced by Rooney, who provided keyboards and background vocals.
-Peter Wade Keusch assisted the production, and was responsible along with Chris Avedon for Lohan's vocal recording, which occurred at the Poolhouse West and The Village in Los Angeles.
+Peter Wade Keusch assisted the production, and was responsible along with Chris Avedon for Lohan's vocal recording, which occurred at Poolhouse West and The Village in Los Angeles.
 Audio mixing was done by Keusch at Sony Music Studios in New York City.
 Christopher J. Warner provided the guitar present in the song's composition.
 "Rumors" is in the style of R&B. Lyrically, the song was written as a response to the paparazzi and media's backlash, both which are addressed in the chorus lines, where Lohan sings, "I'm tired of rumors starting/ I'm sick of being followed/ I'm tired of people lying/ Saying what they want about me/ Why can't they back up off me?/ Why can't they let me live?/ I'm going to do it my way/ Take this for just what it is."
 Spence D. of IGN noted that Lohan's vocals are "driven by snarls, breathy croons, and emotionally restrained angst", while John Murphy of musicOMH considered it "a feisty dance anthem with intelligent lyrics attacking the paparazzi and press in general".